 Another new theory suggests migraines may be related to “abnormal temperature regulation in certain regions of the brain.”
 The theory goes on to state, “a migraine attack serves to restore the brain temperature.”

-Ultimately, scientists think genetic factors and certain environmental factors (and how those genes and environmental factors interact) affect a person’s susceptibility to developing migraines.
+Ultimately, scientists think (and how those genes and environmental factors interact) affect a person’s susceptibility to developing migraines.

 Treating Severe Migraine